 Mid-term tests.
-There will be two in-class tests which will consist of multiple choice and open-ended questions.
-Please consult the course schedule for test dates. (each mid-term test worth 20% of final grade, in total 40%)
+There will be two in-class tests in weeks 4 and 10 of the semester.
+The tests will consist of multiple choice and open-ended questions.
+The first mid-term on Tuesday, October 3rd will cover material from weeks 1-3.
+The second test on Tuesday, November 14th will cover content from weeks 5-9 (each mid-term test worth 21%of final grade, in total 42%)

 Final exam.
 The final exam will cover material from the entire semester.
-The format of the questions will be the same as the mid-term tests.
+The format of the questions will be the same as the mid-term tests, a combination of multiple choice and openended questions.
 The date, time and location of the final exam TBA.
 (25% of final grade)

-For each mid-term and the final exam study guides outlining study strategies and the covered material will be posted on Quercus ahead of time.
+For each mid-term and the final exam, you will have study guides outlining study strategies and the covered material.
 We will also hold (optional) study sessions before each test/exam.
-These will provide you with additional opportunities to ask questions and work on practice examples (time and location TBA).
-Students have found these study sessions most useful when they have reviewed the material in advance.
+These will provide you with additional opportunities to ask questions and work on practice examples together with other students (time and location TBA).
+Students have found these study sessions most useful when they have reviewed the material before the session.